03manish03/Annual-Report-Portal-For-An-Institute/Institute-management-system-main/readme.md

-# 🎓 Institute Management System
+# 🎓 Institute Management System(annual report portal)

 A role-based web application for managing academic institutions — built with PHP & MySQL.
 It enables seamless management of students, faculty, and administrative operations through a unified platform.